 None of the 90 credits required for admission may be used toward meeting the required 450 hours of bioscience classes included in the program curriculum.

 Transfer Credits & Assessment of Prior Learning

 Applicants to Middle Way Acupuncture Institute may apply for transfer credit for some of their biomedical science courses taken in training for other health care professions.
 These credits must meet the same standard as any prerequisite courses.
-Transfer credit assessment is reviewed on a case-by-case basis.
-Middle Way Acupuncture Institute does not accept any transfer credit for acupuncture training completed at other institutions.
-Credit transfers will not affect the tuition costs or the length of training.
-To request transfer credit, students submit a Request for Transfer Credit Form and provide appropriate transcripts.
+Prior related education and/or military experience of veteran students will be reviewed on a case-by-case basis and appropriate credit awarded.
+Likewise, Middle Way Acupuncture Institute will accept some transfer credit for acupuncture training completed at other institutions.
+Transfer credit assessment is reviewed on a case-by-case basis, and transfer students are required to provide course descriptions and/or syllabi of the courses completed for which they wish to receive credit.
+Credit transfers may not affect the tuition costs or the length of training.
+To request transfer credit, students must submit a Course Exemption Form and provide appropriate transcripts.

 Required English Language Proficiency

 English language competency is required of all students seeking admission to the program.
 Applicants whose first or native language is not English will need to meet one of the following requirements: